Today I’m taking a break from my Flip House posts, because I’m just so excited to share this with you that I couldn’t wait. We got barn doors!

 Resources for Double Barn Door Installation

 - 2 sets of barn door hardware plus doors – measure the width of your door opening to be sure you order the correct size rail.
 Each rail needs to be at least twice the width of your door opening.
+You can get my exact doors and hardware here!

 - Laser level